intermezzio/weffe/README.md

 sudo pacman -S v4l2loopback-dkms
 ```

+Ensure that v4l2loopback-dkms is at version 0.12.5-1 or later to ensure full functionality.

 ## Setup

 To create a blank virtual webcam (that this script can stream to), run the following command: